 NSW Police to use mobile biometrics by 2009

-As first reported by Computerworld Australia, NSW Police has been testing portable biometric devices for a number of years as a means of linking individuals to crimes.
+As first reported by Computerworld, NSW Police has been trialling portable biometric devices for a number of years as a means of linking individuals to crimes.

 A CIN is an alternative legal process to the arrest and processing of suspects and involves an "on-the-spot" fine for a range of minor criminal offences.